 Starting your own business...

-The Centre for Entrepreneurship and Business Incubation has launched a Master's in Knowledge- Based Entrepreneurship.
-We have also launched the TAKEOFF Business Incubator, offering a location on campus for your new business and services that will improve the chances of its success.
+The Centre for Entrepreneurship and Business Incubation offers a Master's in Knowledge- Based Entrepreneurship.
+The Cenre also runs the TAKEOFF Business Incubator, offering a location on campus for your new business and services that will improve the chances of its success.

 Together with Malta University Consulting we can assist you in quoting, invoicing and all the other tasks which are involved with consultancy services you may wish to offer.
 This may take the form of technical advice, teaching courses or lab services.
 We also help to protect your and the University's interests in terms of intellectual property and publications.